abatewongc/generator-x2mod/README.md

 ### If I create a mod with this tool and decide I want to go back to a ModBuddy-based workflow, can I do that?

 Sure.
 Make a new project with the same `ModSafeName` and drop your project into it, overwriting the generated `x2proj`.

+### You got any... cool features?

+I'm so happy you asked.
+Check the following section.

+## (Some) Features
+### VSCode Integrations

+The generator provides support for VSCode tasks.
+They can launch the game directly, or the Alternate Mod Launcher.
+If you need to touch the editor, it has a task for that.
+If you're ready to publish, they can launch the Alternate Mod Uploader for you to do so.
+And of course, they can build your project and provide hyperlinks to the exact* line the problem is on.

+\* The Unrealscript compiler is sometimes off by a few lines.
+This isn't my fault!

+### More Powerful Building

+The build.ps1 is the main reason why this project even exists, and as time goes on it has become more and more powerful.
+Here's some of the things that it does for you:
+* .x2proj Validation
+    * The build script automatically formats the .x2proj when a build is started, adding new entries and removing ones that are no longer present.
+* Enable Src Subdirectories
+    * The build script automatically handles Src subdirectories.
+Before, when adding .uc files to your project, you were forced to keep them all in the same level directory, usually `src/ModSafeName/Classes`.
+With this feature, you can now split up your .uc files by type, category, whatever you want!
+* Skip Shader Precompilation
+    * The build script compares the previous run to the current run and determines if there have been any content changes that would require shader recompilaton.
+* Enable Custom Macros
+    * If you have ever wanted to add your own macros like Firaxis has done, well, now it's much simpler.
+The default templates provide a file named `extra_globals.uci`.
+The build script looks for this file and appends it to the SDK's uci, enabling the use of macros in your project.
+* Build Notification Sounds
+    * Know just how badly you messed up before even looking at the output.